 Step 1.
 Upgrade your OS.
 ARTIK modules come pre-loaded with a specific Linux operating system (OS), depending on module type:

 Fedora is more compact than Ubuntu, but its support lifetime is limited compared to Ubuntu (5 yrs).
-Future ARTIK modules will support only Ubuntu.
 Move to Ubuntu now to avoid reloading all your software and tools later.
-Click to install the latest ARTIK image and you'll have to option to select Ubuntu if your module type supports it.
+Click to install the latest ARTIK image and choose the newest image for your module.

 Step 2.
 Connect to a Network.
-To load software, you'll need to establish network connectivity; typically it'll be Wi-Fi® if using the ARTIK IDE or the Arduino IDE.
+To load software, you'll likely need to set up Wi-Fi® network credentials using

 Step 3.
 Upgrade installed packages.
 Start by reading a primer on package management systems.
 Now you're ready for the latest software updates.